Savvas Constantinou

 Savvas Constantinou (born August 28, 1971) is a former international Cypriot football goalkeeper.
 In November 2008 he moved to Nea Salamina replacing Panikos Orphanides.
 In January 2009, after some arguments with the board of directors of Nea Salamina, he was sacked and on January 15 he went to AEK Larnaca.

 He started his career from Pezoporikos and then played in AEK Larnaca for eight years.
-Then, he moved to Digenis Morphou where he played for four seasons and finished his career.
+He then moved to Digenis Morphou where he played for four seasons and finished his career.